 When you attend meetings, you give the impression that you want to be present and engage with the company.
 Attending a work meeting should not be intimidating; let it be a way for you to speak up about something that catches your attention, or spend the time listening and absorbing information from your workmates.

-Write thank-you notes to your colleagues
+Show gratitude to your colleagues

-Connect with colleagues even outside work
+Connect with colleagues outside of work

 The connections you make during your internships could be among the most crucial ones of your career.
 Networking can be intimidating, especially if you’re trying to connect with coworkers who are not your age or working with people you admire.
 However, remember that your mutual interest in the job or industry brought you together; chances are, they think the way you do about many things!